| Brisbane Unplugged Gigs - BUg

 Following the success of recent events, Coast Acoustics is fast becoming known as

 the spot on the Gold Coast for folk, roots, bluegrass and singer songwriter music.
-Food, coffee

-and drinks are available to enhance your listening pleasure.
+Food, sausage sizzle, and drinks are available to enhance your listening pleasure.

 At Country Paradise Parklands, 231 Beaudesert-Nerang Road, Nerang.